voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 }
 ```

-With `traceability/prefer-implements-annotation` enabled and ESLint run with `--fix`, the rule rewrites it to:
+With `traceability/prefer-supports-annotation` enabled (or its deprecated alias `traceability/prefer-implements-annotation`) and ESLint run with `--fix`, the rule rewrites it to:

 ```js
 /**